Buckeye, Arizona

 What is the median home price in Buckeye?+

-The current median home price in Buckeye, Arizona is $400K, based on current ARMLS data.
-Prices range from the $240Ks in more affordable neighborhoods to $800K or more in premium areas.
-The price per square foot averages approximately $182, though this varies significantly by neighborhood age, condition, and location.
+The current median home price in Buckeye, Arizona is $390K, based on published market data reviewed by Incyte Realty (as of July 2026).
+Prices range from the $234Ks in more affordable neighborhoods to $780K or more in premium areas.
+The price per square foot averages approximately $218, though this varies significantly by neighborhood age, condition, and location.

 What are the best neighborhoods in Buckeye?+